sb-ai-lab/tsururu/README.md

 - _TimeToNumGenerator_ and _DateSeasonsGenerator_: generates seasonal features (e.g., month, quarter, day of the week) from date information.
 - _LabelEncodingTransformer_ and _OneHotEncodingTransformer_: encodes categorical features.
 - _MissingValuesImputer_: handles missing values by imputing them with a chosen strategy.
-- _LagTransformer_: generates for lags.
+- _LagTransformer_: generates lagged features.
 - _LastKnownNormalizer_: normalizes lagged features by the last known value in history, either by subtracting it or dividing by it.

 <a name="license"></a>